approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 > Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

-Next we need to inform Approov that it needs to substitute the placeholder value for the real API key on the `Api-Key` header.
-Only a single line of code needs to be changed at `io/approov/shapes/MainActivity.java`, line 88:
+Next we need to set up `ApproovService` so that it substitutes the placeholder value for the real API key on the `Api-Key` header.
+For this, only one further line of code needs to be changed at `io/approov/shapes/MainActivity.java`, line 87:

 ```
 // *** UNCOMMENT THE LINE BELOW FOR APPROOV SECRETS PROTECTION